yazz/VisualJS/README.md

-VisiFile is a nodejs program that scans your PC and indexes the contents of your documents, including:
+VisiFile is a nodejs program that scans your PC and indexes the contents of your common document formats, including:
 <br><br>

 * Excel